vitamink8/refreshing-myself/README.md

 # refreshing-myself
-Using this repo to remember how to do basic tasks. woot!
+Using this repo to remember how to do basic tasks.

+Committing again and again.
+Double enter to change lines!